 The first (1st) day of accrued personal leave of all new bargaining unit members shall be transferred to the Association Leave Bank.
-Upon request from the President of the Public Safety Employees Association, the Employer shall transfer from one (1) hour to one (1) day from each bargaining unit member's personal leave account to the Association Leave Bank.
+Upon request from the DPS Chapter President of the Public Safety Employees Association, the Employer shall transfer up to eight (8) hours from each bargaining unit member's personal leave account to the Association Leave Bank.
 Such deductions do not reduce the amount of personal leave use required by 14.01 (D).

 The Association agrees that it shall not use the Leave Bank for any purpose other than bona fide Association business.
-The Association further agrees that the Leave Bank balance is not returnable to personal leave accounts, not transferable to successor bargaining agents and has no cash value upon decertification.
+The Association further agrees that the Leave Bank balance is not returnable to personal leave accounts, not transferable to successor bargaining agents and has no cash value upon de-certification.
 Notification of absences from duty for business leave shall be made to the appropriate management level as designated in writing by the Employer.
-Each request shall state specifically the purpose of the absence.
+Association business leave will be noticed as much in advance as is practicable.
 Requests for absences for Association business shall not be unreasonably denied.